sivanaraharisetty/f1-citizenship/SECURITY.md

 - Regular security audits of the codebase
 - Secure handling of API keys and credentials
 - No hardcoded secrets in the codebase

-## Contact

-For security-related questions or to report vulnerabilities, please contact the security team at security@example.com.

 We take security seriously and appreciate your help in keeping the project secure.